 The earliest documentary references are to lands held by the Eddred family, but by the 14th century, and through the 15th and 16th centuries, a Russell family built up a considerable landholding centred on Hill Farm.
 This included Hill Farm itself, and what are now known as Bottrells Farm and Upper Bottom House Farm, as well as land in Hughenden and Beaconsfield.
-No evidence has been found that these Russells were related to those who became the Dukes of Bedford.
+In spite of much searching no evidence has been found to link these Russells to those who became the Dukes of Bedford.

-George Palliser, Sir Henry's heir, sold it in 1828 to William Morton, a silk dealer of Amersham.
+George Palliser, Sir Hugh's heir, sold it in 1828 to William Morton, a silk dealer of Amersham.
 He leased it, together with Town Farm which he had also bought, to James and Henry Gurney.
-James Gurney eventually acquired the freehold in about 1873 from William Morton's son, John Garrett Morten, a lawyer living in the CIty of London.
-And so it became part of the lands which eventually became the Stratton chase estate.
+James Gurney eventually acquired the freehold in about 1873 from William Morton's son, John Garrett Morten, a lawyer living in the City of London.
+And so it became part of the lands which eventually became the Stratton Chase Estate.
 Its subsequent history is given in the "History of Stratton Chase".

 The part of the estate which was Hill Farm reverted essentially to its original size of 146 acres and as one landholding.
 It was sold on 5th September 1922 to Tom Pollard after whose death in 1941 Hill Farm House was separated from its lands.